averxbee/UEFortniteLocker/README.md

 SeasonTagData - Stores Gameplay Tags and Name of each season.
 Row name must match the Gameplay Tag.

-UserFacingFlags - Stores Gameplay Tags and Name of each UserFacingTag (Ex.
+UserFacingTagsData - Stores Gameplay Tags and Name of each UserFacingTag (Ex.
 Unlockable Styles).
 Row name must match the Gameplay Tag.

 ## Blueprints